Ish Kabibble: Career

 The song derived from a mock-Yiddish expression, "Ische ga bibble?", which was purported to mean "I should worry?", prompting a curious (and perhaps not coincidental) association with the "What, me worry?" motto of Mad Magazine's mascot, Alfred E. Neuman.
 While this derivation has been widely quoted on the Internet and elsewhere, the expression "ische ga bibble" is not Yiddish and in fact contains no Yiddish words at all.
 However, there is a Yiddish expression, "nisht gefidlt," meaning "it doesn't matter to me," from which the term "ish kabibble" may derive.

-Although Bogue's stage persona was that of a gangling goof, he was a notable cornet player and was also business manager for the Kay Kyser Orchestra for most of its existence.
+Although Kabibble's stage persona was that of a gangling goof, he was a notable cornet player and was also business manager for the Kay Kyser Orchestra for most of its existence.
 Kyser disbanded the orchestra during the summer of 1947 but resurrected it for a television series in October 1949.
-During the hiatus Spike Jones hired Bogue to appear as Ish Kabibble in Jones's zany band the City Slickers.
-Bogue didn't care for the experience, and was with the Jones band only briefly.
-Bogue was one of only four members of the Kyser band who returned for the TV show, which ran 14 months.
+During the hiatus Spike Jones hired Kabibble to appear in Jones's zany band the City Slickers.
+Kabibble didn't care for the experience, and was with the Jones band only briefly.
+Kabibble was one of only four members of the Kyser band who returned for the TV show, which ran 14 months.
 Kyser retired from show business on Christmas Day, 1950, and the band broke up for good.

-With the decline of the big bands, Bogue worked as a solo comedian or in partnership with his old Kyser associate Mike Douglas.
+With the decline of the big bands, Kabibble worked as a solo comedian or in partnership with his old Kyser associate Mike Douglas.

 Personal life

 Merwyn Bogue was known informally as "Mern."
 He married Janet Meade in 1932, and the couple had three children: Merwyn (known as Peter), born 1937; Pamela, 1940; and Janet, 1941.

-In 1961 Bogue earned a license to sell real estate, and became successful in his new career.
+In 1961, Kabibble earned a license to sell real estate, and became successful in his new career.
 "I liked selling real estate," he recalled in his memoir.
 "In a sense, selling real estate is much the same as being in show business.
 Instead of talking to a large audience, I talk to a man and his wife.
 The applause happens when they write the check, and if they do not write the check, it means I did a lousy show."
-By 1973, Bogue and his wife were living in Hawaii.
-Bogue caused double-takes from prospective clients who saw his trademark haircut and read his business card: "Ish Kabibble, Sales Manager."
+By 1973, Kabibble and his wife were living in Hawaii.
+Kabibble caused double-takes from prospective clients who saw his trademark haircut and read his business card: "Ish Kabibble, Sales Manager."

-Bogue died in 1994 in Joshua Tree, California, of respiratory failure brought on by pulmonary disease and emphysema.
+Kabibble died in 1994 in Joshua Tree, California, of respiratory failure brought on by pulmonary disease and emphysema.